CO2 Fire Extinguishers

 Firepower-CO2

-And in the latest edition of BS5306, we are obliged to install an extinguisher which can fight an electrical risk such as CO2 within 10 meters of any electrical equipment.
+According to the latest BS5306 standards, it is required to install an extinguisher that can combat electrical fire risks, such as CO₂, within 10 meters of any electrical equipment.

 Protect your spaces efficiently